-As an identity access and management protocol, LDAP traffic can include quite a bit of sensitive data: Active Directory usernames, login attempts, failed-login notifications, and more.
+The LDAP protocol can deal in quite a bit of sensitive data: Active Directory usernames, login attempts, failed-login notifications, and more.
 If attackers get ahold of that data in flight, they might be able to compromise data like legitimate AD credentials and use it to poke around your network in search of valuable assets.

 Encrypting LDAP traffic in flight across the network can help prevent credential theft and other malicious activity, but it's not a failsafe—and if traffic is encrypted, your own team might miss the signs of an attempted attack in progress.

 For example, if an attacker is using brute force to try and gain access to a restricted database or storage area, that attack will leave network artifacts such as "failed login" messages which are also transmitted across the network using the LDAP protocol.
-If you've encrypted LDAP traffic as a protective measure, you won't be able to detect those failed login messages associated with sensitive assets.
+If you've encrypted LDAP traffic as a protective measure, you'll need decryption capabilities to detect those failed login messages associated with sensitive assets.

 Frequently Asked Questions About LDAP: